Why did I choose To Use A Meal Kit Delivery Service?

 Example of recipes in France vs in the US for the same week.

-HelloFresh France does an excellent job of localizing their recipes for the French market.
-Here’s a side-by-side comparison of the recipes on the US site vs the France site for the same week.
+HelloFresh in France does an excellent job of localizing its recipes for the French market.
+Here’s a side-by-side comparison of the recipes on the

 - Duck confit with raisin, glazed carrots and mashed potatoes.